andyrodrigues30/bkr-engine/README.md

 # BLUE Knowledge Review Engine (Prototype)
 > A Rust-based prototype for a governed knowledge evolution system.

-Instead of treating knowledge as static content (like a wiki), BLUE models it as something that is: submitted, reviewed, classified, and evolved over time.
+Instead of treating knowledge as static content, BLUE models it as something that constantly evolved over time.

 ## Core Idea